Our Verdict

 It also has a built-in wall charging adapter, allowing you to forgo a separate wall adapter for recharging the battery.

-However, it does lack any integrated cables for charging different devices and does not have a flashlight module.
+However, it doesn't come with integrated cables for charging different devices and does not have a flashlight module.

 Recharge Time

-This battery pack took an absolute age to recharge, with over 11.5 hours elapsing before the LED indicator lights showed it to be fully recharged, by far the longest of the group.
+This battery pack took an absolutely forever to recharge, with over 11.5 hours elapsing before the LED indicator lights showed it to be fully recharged — by far the longest of the group.

 Value